jywu20/Notes/Linguistics/English/CGEL.md

 ## Core arguments, verb classification and clause types

 There are roughly seven types of clauses, which also gives seven types of verbs (Sec.
 2.16).
-Note that PPs may also function as complement (Sec.
+Note that PPs may also function as complements (Sec.
 10.11), which is a case of gradience between complement and adverbial.

 For clause type see Sec.
 14.5-9.

+## About the adverbial

-Note that adverbials may have scopes over the whole sentence and may be regarded as a "relative clause describing a predicate" (Sportiche 2017, using terms in CGEL).
+Note that adverbials may have scopes over the whole sentence and may be regarded as a "relative clause describing the main clause" (Sportiche 2017).
 For example, consider the following sentence:

 > A cow is missing [in the barn]<sub>adverbial</sub> .